etiennestuder/gradle-jooq-plugin/README.md

 gradle-jooq-plugin
 ==================

+> The work on this software project is in no way associated with my employer nor with the role I'm having at my employer.
+Any requests for changes will be decided upon exclusively by myself based on my personal preferences.
+I maintain this project as much or as little as my spare time permits.

 # Overview
 [Gradle](http://www.gradle.org) plugin that integrates [jOOQ](http://www.jooq.org).
 For each jOOQ configuration declared in the build, the plugin adds a task to generate the jOOQ Java sources from a given database schema and includes the